 1.0 Purpose of Report

-The purpose of this report is to inform Members of an in year review of Council's Grant Funding Policy and to recommend a change to the policy for the incoming year.
-The policy is attached at Annex A.
+The purpose of this report is to inform members that Council's Grant Funding Policy has been reviewed for the incoming year with recommendations to Council for changes.
+The full policy is attached as Annex A.

 2.0 Background